4realwilly/4realwilly/README.md

 ## 💫 About Me

-* 🚀 Building Discord bots, websites, and full-stack applications
+* 🚀 Building Discord bots, websites, and full-stack web applications
 * 🤝 Open to collaborating on open-source and community-driven projects
-* 📚 Constantly learning new frameworks, APIs, and development tools
+* 📚 Exploring new frameworks, APIs, and development tools
 * 💡 Ask me about JavaScript, TypeScript, Discord.js, and web development
 * 🎯 Passionate about creating projects that solve real-world problems
 * ⚡ Always experimenting with new technologies and ideas